By Kirstin Ridley, Clare Hutchison and Aruna Viswanatha

 The U.S. Department of Justice charged former ICAP derivatives broker Darrell Read, his supervisor Daniel Wilkinson, and cash broker Colin Goodman with conspiracy to commit wire fraud and two counts of wire fraud - offences carrying sentences of up to 30 years.

-Simultaneously, the U.S. Commodity Futures Trading Commission and Britain's Financial Conduct Authority ordered ICAP's ICAP Europe Ltd unit to pay $65 million and 14 million pounds, respectively.
+Simultaneously, the U.S. Commodity Futures Trading Commission and Britain's Financial Conduct Authority ordered ICAP's ICAP Europe Ltd unit to pay $65 million and 14 million pounds ($22 million), respectively.

 "These three men are accused of repeatedly and deliberately spreading false information to banks and investors around the world in order to fraudulently move the market and help their client fleece his counterparties," said Acting Assistant Attorney General Mythili Raman of the Justice Department's criminal division.